edwlarkey/textcal/README.md

 2. Move `textcal` to `~/bin` or somewhere else in your path.

+3. Generate a calendar with `textcal --generate 2014 > 2014.textcal`

-3. Edit `textcal` to the reflect the location of your calendar.
-Usually a `.textcal` file
+4. Edit `textcal` to the reflect the location of your CALENDAR.

-4. Open calendar with `textcal` to go to today's date OR use `textcal -s 05-02` to go to May 2nd (or any other date you choose)
+5. Open calendar with `textcal` to go to today's date OR use `textcal --show 05-02` to go to May 2nd.